Archaeological expeditions from the Netherlands and Flanders for which the NVIC acts as the primary facilitating institution in Egypt.

 The well-preserved decoration in four of the rooms depicts geometrical patterns as well as figurative scenes.
 Both the paintings in situ and the collected fragments pose considerable conservation problems; the layer of plaster is very thin and extremely fragile.
 The best way of conserving this precious building for future generations is refilling it with sand – after extensive documentation.

-Dr Rob Demarée of Leiden University is working at the Cairo Museum to study their collection of ostraca from Deir el-Medina.
-A large part of this collection remains unpublished; this promises to bring more information on this workmen's village, which is one of the specialities of Demarée and the Egyptology section of Leiden University.
+Dr Rob Demarée is studying papyri from the collections of the British Museum and the Turin Museum, and ostraca from excavations in the Valley of Kings and Deir el Medina, some of which are kept in the Cairo Museum.
+A large part of all this material is still unpublished; this promises to bring more information on the workmen’s village of Deir el Medina, which is one of the specialities of Demarée and the Egyptology section of Leiden University.
 More information on their website.

 Dr Willem van Haarlem